Who Needs a Meeting Agenda?

 Meeting Agenda For Conference Calls That Require Preparation

 This template accompanies a smart tutorial on effective meetings by organizational psychologist Roger Schwartz.
 His agenda template contains three simple columns—topic, preparation needed, and proposed process.
-Within each topic, you add who is responsible, why the topic is included, and the time allotted.
+Fore each topic, include which team member is responsible, why the topic is included, and the time allotted.
 [Harvard Business Review]

 Meeting Agenda for Conference Calls About Urgent Problems

 When you need to problem solve on the spot, discussion and action must happen together.
 Use this template.
 Items included are a situation report, a solution constraints discussion, brainstorming, and next steps.
 This template is from Lucid Meetings, a consulting firm that helps companies have better meetings.
 [Lucid Meetings]

-For Conference Calls That Will Lead To Many Action Items
+Meeting Agenda for Conference Calls with Many Action Items

 This template is the one marketing expert Daniel Burstein uses.
 Along with agenda items, it dedicates space to action items—including who is responsible and the due date.
 This serves as both an agenda and documentation.
 [MarketingSherpa]